Next: Local Star Formation Process

 .

-This forms a grand design spiral observed in the -band images which represent the mass distribution
+This forms a grand design spiral observed in the

 which consists essentially in less-massive stars.

-The amplitude of the pattern is smaller than that observed in -band images.
+The amplitude of the pattern is smaller than that observed in

 In this section we will see how the distribution early type stars is explained.